Using Copyright-Protected Materials

 Everyone is individually and directly responsible for complying with federal copyright law and university policies.
 UC Policy requires that UC Davis facilities that make copies and legitimate copy shops serving UC Davis instructors require customers to certify in writing that they have either obtained the copyright owner’s permission via a license, or that they believe that the copying is Fair Use.

-The UC Copyright Website has a nice checklist in the Policy and Guidelines on the Reproduction of Copyrighted Materials for Teaching and Research to help you clear copyrights for material you want to use.
-Although the policy dates to 1986 and uses references to photocopies as the medium, it applies to any kind of media including digital files.
+The nice checklist in the Policy and Guidelines on the Reproduction of Copyrighted Materials for Teaching and Research to help you clear copyrights for material you want to use.
+Although the policy dates to 1986 and uses references to photocopies as the medium, it applies to any kind of media including digital files.has a

 And ethical issues such as plagiarism are separate from copyright.
 Attribute, attribute, attribute!